 Your bill is calculated by multiplying the rateable value by the relevant multiplier.
 Multipliers are set by government and reviewed in line with inflation each year.

-You can use our online service to:
+You can use the online service to

 - find your rateable value